gtz4all/gtz4all.github.io/docs/devops/webservices/http-server-with-dynamic-content.md

 ###### Dockerfile
 A Dockerfile is a text document that contains all the commands to assemble an image.
 The docker build command executes the command-line instructions in the Dockerfile one-by-one, committing the result of each instruction to a new image(if necessary) before finally outputting the new image ID.

-{{% notice note %}}
-If necessary, the image can by modified by editing the Dockerfile and rerunning the docker build command using the same tag provided during the initial built.
+> If necessary, the image can by modified by editing the Dockerfile and rerunning the docker build command using the same tag provided during the initial built.
-{{% /notice %}}

 ```Dockerfile
 ###--------------------START-------------------------------------#